kg583/Kilogram/README.md

 #### General

-* Polars are now always angry at the nearest player within 32 blocks
+* Polar bears are now always angry at the nearest player within 32 blocks

 #### Jumping